 It's a 19th-century hotel that had the rustic look and beautiful, huge rooms overlooking the streets of Rome and literally in the center of the city.
 Heads up: Hotel is constantly booked so make sure to plan ahead.
 The price that we paid included: Free Wi-Fi and breakfast/lunch.

-This huge archeological site is right in the middle of the center.
-It seems like the city was built around it because you don't have to go far to see them.
+This was a huge archeological site that was an old city.
 The ruins date back to 500 B.C but Julius, Augustus, and Trajan have known to enlarge it over the years.
 And around the corner from the ruins was the most recognized, international symbol - the Colosseum.

 The Colosseum is made out of stone and concrete, built by thousands of slaves.
 It is the largest amphitheater that offers a long and bloody history of gladiators and animals fighting in 80 A.D.
 It has 80 entrances and can fit up to 50,000 people to watch the sporting events.
 Below the Colosseum is where they kept the gladiators and the animals.

-Even though the place is half destroyed by earthquakes and fires - there is a lot to explore, learn and also get great selfie shots 🙂
+Even though the place is half destroyed by earthquakes and fires - there is a lot to explore, learn and also get great selfie shots in between 🙂

 Montecassino is a rocky hill that stretches about 130kilometers.
 On that beautiful and exquisite mountain lies a monastery called the Montecassino Abbey.
 Its fame comes from being the World War II battle site and even though it has been damaged several times, it has always come out stronger than ever.